About Infrastructure Australia

 Infrastructure Australia's focus is on assisting Australian governments to develop a strategic blueprint for unlocking infrastructure bottlenecks and to modernise the nation's economic infrastructure.

-Infrastructure Australia reports regularly to the Council of Australian Governments through the Federal Minister for Infrastructure and Transport.
+Infrastructure Australia reports regularly to the Council of Australian Governments through the Federal Minister for Infrastructure and Regional Development.

-Infrastructure Australia has 11 members, appointed by the Federal Minister for Infrastructure and Transport.
+Infrastructure Australia currently has ten members, appointed by the Australian Minister for Infrastructure and Regional Development.

 The members are: